 You can also read the results of my 5-year field testing of most of these wood fillers and epoxies at The Wood Filler & Epoxy Test (Year 5) to see how these products performed in the real world as well as to watch the video below.

-As of late, this has become my go to wood filler to patch small cosmetic issues on wood.
-It doesn’t work for structural patches like an epoxy, but it does w.
-It work quite well for things like nail holes and surface scratches.
-It dries fast, 30-45 mins before it’s ready to sand.
+Best for small cosmetic repairs and surface leveling – MH Ready Patch is a great patch for a myriad of little patches.
+It doesn’t work for structural patches like an epoxy, but it does work quite well for things like nail holes and surface imperfections in painted wood (it’s not stainable).
+It dries fast, 30-45 mins and it’s ready to sand.

-It is an oil-based product, but it cleans up with soap and water, which I love!
-I use it to fill holes up to a dime in size, smooth out alligatoring paint, surface checks, fill surface gouges or almost anything else I may need.
-I really can’t extol the virtues and uses of MH Ready Patch enough.
-Its only weakness is when you try to fill large areas.
-For that I use the next item on the list.
+It is an oil-based product, but it cleans up with soap and water, which I love.
+I use it to fill holes smaller than a dime in size, smooth out alligatoring paint, surface checks, fill surface gouges or almost anything else I may need.
+Its only weakness is when you try to fill large areas which causes it to sag and shrink.
+Keep it limited to very small areas and always make sure you paint it because it will not last if left exposed to the elements.

 Abatron Wood Epox